Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ## Iterative development

 During the reading, it may seem that all the work can be done sequentially from beginning to end.
 This is not the case.
-I post-factum organized everything into a narrative form so as not to make you jump chaotically between documents.
+I post-factum organized everything into a narrative form to save you from jumping chaotically between documents.

 /// note | Move in a spiral
-While developing your business plan, you will find mistakes in your logic, in calculations, in data, in everything.
-You will forget different things and then remember them.
-So you will have to jump between different documents, iteratively adaping them to each other's constraints.
+While developing your business plan, you will find mistakes in your logic, calculations, data, and everything else.
+You will forget things and then remember them.
+So you will have to jump between different documents, iteratively adapting them to each other's constraints.
 This is normal and should be so in any healthy development of a complex thing.

 But if you don't do it this way and try to force your way through, you will definitely make a mess. ~~Not that I didn't make a mess.~~
 ///